Smallville (comics): Features

 Smallville is usually portrayed as an idyllic, small isolated American town, with a "Middle America" atmosphere – resembling the settings of some paintings of Norman Rockwell.
 Its residents are generally very friendly, though in Silver Age Superboy stories, it also tends to attract various threats (from criminals, alien invaders, etc.).

 Smallville's economy mostly consists of various locally owned businesses, along with various farms surrounding the town, including the Kent family farm.
 In the original Superboy comics, the Kent family sells their farm when Clark starts school, and open a general store in town.
 Post-Crisis comics, however, show the Kents residing on their farm through Clark's adulthood.

 Smallville has one high school, Smallville High School, which Clark, Lana, and Pete attend.

 Smallville also was the home of the Smallville Orphanage, where the Kents originally brought the infant Kal-El after his rocket landed on Earth; the Kents returned several days later to formally adopt Kal-El, renaming him "Clark".

 In terms of media, Smallville has had several newspapers mentioned over the years, including the Smallville Sentinel (shown in various stories in The New Adventures of Superboy) and the Smallville Times-Reader (in Elliot S. Maggin's "Last Son of Krypton" text novel).
 In Action Comics (vol. 2) #8, the Daily Stars editor George Taylor mentions to Clark Kent having met Ma and Pa Kent while working as a reporter for the Smallville Sentinel.
 Smallville receives most of its television and radio broadcasts from a larger nearby city, though Superboy #195 shows Smallville has its own radio station, WSMV.

 In the original Superboy comics, a billboard outside of Smallville greets those driving into and out of town.
 The billboard features a picture of Superboy waving, with words next to it reading: "Welcome to Smallville, Home of Superboy".

 Location

 A map of the layout of the Silver Age version of Smallville.
 From The New Adventures of Superboy #22, October 1981.

 Similar to the whereabouts of other fictional DC Universe cities, the location of Smallville was, originally, never specifically stated in the comics.

 Smallville's location varied widely throughout many stories, many of which placed Smallville close to Metropolis and Midvale, home of Supergirl.
-All-New Collectors' Edition #C-55 (notable for featuring the wedding of Legion of Super-Heroes members Lightning Lad and Saturn Girl and published in 1978) calls Smallville "a quiet town, nestled in the hills just inland from the eastern seaboard".
+All-New Collectors' Edition #C-55 (1978) calls Smallville "a quiet town, nestled in the hills just inland from the eastern seaboard".
 Most sources since the 1986 John Byrne Superman origin reboot point the location of Smallville to be in Kansas.
+In Amazing World of DC Comics #14 (1977), an officially sanctioned fanzine with articles on DC Comics characters and series, Smallville was instead stated to be in Maryland.